osg-htc/operations/docs/services/topology-contacts-data.md

     ....
 ```

+The `FullName` and `Profile` fields in the main section,
-The `FullName` field and the `PrimaryEmail` field in the `ContactInformation` section are required.
+and the `PrimaryEmail` field in the `ContactInformation` section are required.
-`PrimaryEmail` field in the `ContactInformation` section should match the hash that you used for the ID.
+The `PrimaryEmail` field in the `ContactInformation` section should match the hash that you used for the ID.

+In addition, if they will be making pull requests against the topology repo,
+e.g. for updating site information, reporting downtime, or updating project or VO information,
+obtain their GitHub username and put it in the `GitHub` field.

 #### Editing a contact